KIT-IBPT/epics-mrf/docs/process_variables.md

 </tr>
 <tr>
 <td>DBus:SharedRX</td>
 <td>Bandwidth share flag for the receiver side.
 If enabled (1), the upstream distributed bus bandwidth is halfed in order to be able to receive data into the data buffer.
-If disabled (0), the full distributed bus bandwidth is available and data reception is disabled.</td>
+If disabled (0), the full distributed bus bandwidth is available and data reception is disabled.
+Please note that for firmware versions that support delay compensation, this is always enabled and disabling it is not possible (the write operation will fail).</td>
 </tr>
 <tr>
 <td>DBus:SharedTX</td>
 <td>Bandwidth share flag for the transmission side.
 If enabled (1), the downstream distributed bus bandwidth is halfed in order to be able to send data from the data buffer.
-If disabled (0), the full distributed bus bandwidth is available and data transmissions are disabled.</td>
+If disabled (0), the full distributed bus bandwidth is available and data transmissions are disabled.
+Please note that for firmware versions that support delay compensation, this is always enabled and disabling it is not possible (the write operation will fail).</td>
 </tr>
 <tr>
 <td>DBus:Status</td>